West Yorkshire events update:

 The West Yorkshire Group of the Victorian Society

-Sunday 14th June 2pm
+Sunday 21 st June 2pm

 Janet Douglas will lead a walk around the suburb of Armley, which of course contains the magnificent Percy Robinson Library.
+Meet at Mike’s Carpets, the former Methodist Chapel, at the corner of Stanningley road and Branch road.
+Note the date change

 Saturday 4th July (provisional - alternative date 11th)